E-rwinn/30-day-coding-journal/README.md

 <ul>
   <li>Added Some changes to my portfolio</li>
 </ul>
-<p>At the moment i changes alot of my portfolio since i honestly dont like my portfolio so i deciding if i should make a new one <strong>But</strong> i been wanting to take a course for all of the markup languages and programming languages like html,css,js because i feel like i havent gotten a real understaning a html, i have but i feel like i have forgotten most of the tags meaning.
+<p>At the moment i changed alot of my portfolio since i honestly dont like my portfolio so im deciding if i should make a new one <strong>But</strong> i been wanting to take a course for all of the markup languages and programming languages like html,css,js because i feel like i havent gotten a real understaning a html, i have but i feel like i have forgotten most of the tags meaning.
 Like i feel like i cant create a a unique project and everytime i do i just cant structure the html,css like the figma design</p>
 <p><strong>NOTE:</strong>I plan on:</p>
 <ul>
   <li>Dismiss mini project "Clicking Game" to a future project.</li>